 What is a Column?

 A column is a specific type of pillar that plays an integral part in the design and structure of the home or building.
 They have solid bases and can be constructed in varying shapes such as rectangular, circular, square, hexagonal, etc. Columns can hold an incredible amount of weight and are designed to be load-bearing as part of the architectural design.
 Unlike pillars, columns are solely used and constructed to support substantial amounts of weight that otherwise couldn’t stand up on its own.

-Pillar Installation in Connecticut
+Contact Us for Pillar Installation in Connecticut

 View More Posts:

 Schedule a quick consultation with Ambrosio Landscape Solutions.
 We would be happy to discuss your dreams for your new project.